Resources for Research on Crisis Informatics Topics

 Dataset

-This resource consists of human-labeled tweets collected during the 2011 Joplin tornado and labeled into humanitarina categories.
-Please cite the following paper, if you use this resource in your research.
+This resource consists of human-labeled tweets collected during the 2011 Joplin tornado and categorized into humanitarian classes.
+Please cite the following paper if you use this resource in your research.

 Muhammad Imran, Shady Elbassuoni, Carlos Castillo, Fernando Diaz, and Patrick Meier.
 Extracting Information Nuggets from Disaster-Related Messages in Social Media.In Proceedings of the 10th International Conference on Information Systems for Crisis Response and Management (ISCRAM), May 2013, Baden-Baden, Germany.
 [Bibtex]